-When the haze strikes and you need to get the kids out and find ways of expending their energy, I find that skating is always a good option.
-Whether your child is a novice or an advance skater, here are two of my favourite venues, both of which have been around awhile but often overlooked.
-What I like is these venues are not too big so it’s not too overwhelming for both child and parent.
+When the haze strikes or it’s just too hot and you need to get the kids out and find ways of expending their energy, I find that skating is always a good option.
+Whether your child is a novice or an advance skater, here are our favourite venues.
 One venue is for rollerblading, the others for ice skating and most have adjacent cafes/eating areas that allow you to watch your kids from a safe distance while having some coffee or munchies.

 1. Roller Sports World, Bangsar Shopping Center

-Rarely full, except on some weekends, this roller blading rink has flooring that provides a softer landing vs. wooden floors.
+Rarely full, except on some weekends, this roller skating rink has flooring that provides a softer landing vs. wooden floors.
 Downside is, the rink lacks the usual hand rails that your child can steady himself with.
 But with all that space, he doesn’t have to worry about bumping into people or feeling embarrassed (as kids can do) when he takes a bad tumble.
-Helmets are not mandatory but we always bring our biking helmets along to avoid the RM15 rental costs.
-There are no roller blading trainers/teachers on hand but I’ve seen the staff help out kids who have a difficult time finding their bearings on blades.
-Have a coffee while all this is happening at Stuff Your Face Café opposite, and you might even forget about the haze outside.
+Helmets are not mandatory but we always bring our biking helmets along to avoid the rental costs.
+There are no roller skating trainers/teachers on hand but I’ve seen the staff help out kids who have a difficult time finding their bearings on blades.
+You can use your own skates, too.
+Have a coffee at the café opposite.
+Next door is the Jungle Gym, in case you have toddlers in tow.
+Check their page here.

 2. The Royale Chulan Damansara Hotel Ice Skating Rink, The Curve

-Advertised as Malaysia’s largest ice-skating rink, Sunway Lagoon’s rink is busy and in a true Sunway style, located in a middle of a shopping centre.
+Sunway Pyramid’s ice rink is busy and in a true Sunway style, located in a middle of a shopping centre.
 The rink is also host to ice hockey matches, great to watch in the middle of a shopping spree.
+Website.